Local production is key to a New Nigeria

 Therefore, as a nation, we cannot afford to continue relying on the world for our food, education and healthcare.
 The time has come to fully transform Nigeria into a modern, sophisticated and inclusive economy that is self-sufficient, rewards the hardworking, but protects the poor and vulnerable, and can compete internationally across a range of strategic sectors.

-In order to achieve this goal, we must begin immediately to support the Federal Government to:
+In order to achieve this goal, we must begin immediately to support the

 1) Build a base of high quality infrastructure, including reliable power, that can engender industrial activity;